JoaoMarquesFidalgo/cake-shop/README.md

 21/06/2020 -

+Added the Payment Model and its CRUD, also included an error and message json and a way to handle promises in different methods for GET/POST/PUT/DELETE.

+Added NodeJS skeleton following guidance from [a rocketseat video](https://tinyurl.com/y7yappfd), and added Typegoose.

 The project is in early development stage.
 Currently on NodeJS creating a workflow setup and the first Mongo classes.

-Added NodeJS skeleton following guidance from [a rocketseat video](https://tinyurl.com/y7yappfd), and added Typegoose.

 19/06/2020 - 21/06/2020